IICRC ASD - Applied Structural Drying Course

 Classes You May Also Like

-Remember, the longer it sits the worse it gets!
+Remember, the longer it sits the worse it gets!โข

 The IICRC Applied Structural Drying course is based on the IICRC S500 Standard for Professional Water Damage Restoration.
 The S500 is the industry standard and is used by restorers, insurance companies, attorneys, and anyone working in the water damage restoration industry!
+The IICRC-approved ASD course uses information from the S500, so students are prepared with information from industry sources and know how to apply them in the field.

-Get the IICRC S500 (Use code “REME” when checking out!)
+Get the IICRC S500ย (Use code “REME” when checking out!)

 IICRC ASD Flood House